 To help you with your search, let’s take a look at some of our recommendations:

-The “HD” is the real reason why so many experts invariably list the ATN X-Sight II as one of the best night vision scopes.
+The “HD” is the real reason why so many experts invariably list the ATN X-Sight II as one of the most Selling night vision scopes.
 You can actually use this to produce videos and photos with 1080p clarity.
 It works with your smartphone that way.

 But that’s not all it offers.
 First off, this is a scope you can use at any time of the day.
 So if you’re using this at high noon, go right ahead.